How to Cut Concrete with an Angle Grinder: A Step-by-Step Guide

 Before you begin cutting concrete with an angle grinder, it is important to prepare the work area.
 Clear the space of any debris or objects that may obstruct your movement.
 Ensure that the surrounding area is completely free of any flammable materials.
 It is also advisable to wear protective gear, such as safety glasses and earplugs, to safeguard against any potential hazards.

-See also Best battery powered angle grinder
+See also Best angle grinder stand

 2. Mark the Cutting Line